 Images also improve the content that is already on the page, making it seem more appealing and worth a visit as a whole.
 However, the larger the pictures are, the longer they will take to load, slowing your website speed considerably.

 Compressing and optimizing any photos on your site is one of the most basic things you can do to increase page load speed.
 Consider it as reducing the weight of an image, ensuring that the loading speed isn’t exacerbated.
 You could try using optimization plugins like WP Smush, with which you can:

 - Manage image quality, as it isn’t compromised through compression

-- Implement Lazy load, Lossless compression and bulk optimisation
+- Implement Lazy load, Lossless compression, and bulk optimisation

 Keep redirects to a minimum

-There are several methods to decrease redirects with WordPress, but if you’re having trouble resolving it yourself or don’t use WordPress, consider hiring a digital marketing agency like Evolution Media or a SEO consultant like myself to take care of it for you, removing the burden from you so that you may concentrate on your business rather than its website.
+There are several methods to decrease redirects with WordPress, but if you’re having trouble resolving it yourself or don’t use WordPress, consider hiring a digital marketing agency like Evolution Media or an SEO consultant like myself to take care of it for you, removing the burden from you so that you may concentrate on your business rather than its website.

 Minimise HTTP requests